Mondegreen: In songs

 The national anthem of the United States is highly susceptible to the creation of mondegreens, two in the first line.
 Francis Scott Key's "The Star-Spangled Banner" begins with the line "O say can you see, by the dawn's early light".
-This has been misinterpreted (both accidentally and deliberately) as "José, can you see", another example of the Hobson-Jobson effect, countless times.
-The second half of the line has been misheard as well, as "by the donzerly light", or other variants.
-This has led to many people believing that "donzerly" is an actual word.
+This has been misinterpreted (both accidentally and deliberately) as "José, can you see", an example of the Hobson-Jobson effect.
+The second half of the line has also been misheard as "by the donzerly light" or other variants.
+This has led to people believing that "donzerly" is an actual word.

 Religious songs, learned by ear (and often by children), are another common source of mondegreens.
 The most-cited example is "Gladly, the cross-eyed bear" (from the line in the hymn "Keep Thou My Way" by Fanny Crosby and Theodore E. Perkins: "Kept by Thy tender care, gladly the cross I'll bear").
-Jon Carroll and many others quote it as "Gladly the cross I'd bear"; note that the confusion may be heightened by the unusual object-subject-verb (OSV) word order of the phrase.
+Jon Carroll and many others quote it as "Gladly the cross I'd bear"; the confusion may be heightened by the unusual object-subject-verb word order of the phrase.
 The song "I Was on a Boat That Day" by Old Dominion features a reference to this mondegreen.

-Mondegreens expanded as a phenomenon with radio, and, especially, the growth of rock and roll (and even more so with rap).
+Mondegreens expanded as a phenomenon with the advent of radio, and especially with the growth of rock and roll and hip-hop.
 Among the most-reported examples are: